Sabres to hold Rick Jeanneret tribute event on Sunday

 BUFFALO, N.Y.
-(WIVB) — The Sabres are set to hold a special tribute event honoring the life of beloved broadcaster Rick Jeanneret on Sunday.
+(WIVB) — The Sabres will hold a special tribute event honoring the life of beloved broadcaster Rick Jeanneret on Sunday.

 The event, set for 5 p.m. at KeyBank Center, will feature a roundtable discussion with other broadcasters and alumni.
 Doors open at 3:30 p.m.